Time flies when you’re having fun.

 Team in 2010: Anderlecht

 Where is he now?
-Lukaku is at Inter Milan.
+Lukaku is back at Inter Milan.
 The brilliant Belgian was kept on the backburner by Chelsea for years before working his way up the Premier League to Manchester United and then eventually moving to Italy.
-He fits Serie A perfectly and is hammering home the goals in record volume for the Nerazzurri, albeit to no title success just yet.
+He fit Serie A perfectly and hammered home the goals in record volume for the Nerazzurri, firing them to the title in 2021.
+Chelsea brought him back to Stamford Bridge but it quickly became clear that this is just a match made in hell.
+Back to Milan he went.

 Team in 2010: Lille